 - Adjustment Knob: Allows you to fine-tune the thickness of each slice.
 I usually start thicker for sturdier vegetables and thinner for delicate produce or garnishes.

 Pro Tip: If your mandoline comes with multiple blade inserts, start with the straight blade for general slicing until you get comfortable.
-Once you’ve mastered it, experimenting with julienne or waffle cuts becomes easy and fun.
+Afterward, experimenting with julienne or waffle cuts becomes easy and fun once you’ve mastered it.

 Preparing Ingredients

 - Wash and Dry: Clean produce thoroughly to remove dirt.
-Drying prevents slipping.
+Moreover, drying prevents slipping.

 - Trim Ends: Remove stems, ends, or peels that may catch on the blade.